 Throughout the summer, trailers for 2 Guns popped up here and there, showing us how two bank robbers – Bobby “Beans” Trench (Washington) and Marcus “Stig” Stigman (Wahlberg) – do their thing at “a bank across from a diner that has the best doughnuts in three counties,” only to later find out that they’re both undercover.
 Bobby’s a DEA agent, Stig’s working a special operation for the United States Navy, and both of them have just ripped off a bank for $43 million and change.
-Expecting to take only $3 million from drug kingpin Papi Greco (Edward James Olmos), the question soon crosses their lips: whose money is it?
+Expecting to take only $3 million from drug kingpin Papi Greco (Edward James Olmos), the question soon crosses their lips: Whose money is it?
 Betrayals between themselves, their respective agencies, and the cartel itself start piling up, and they soon find that the only people they can trust are each other.
 But when Earl (Bill Paxton) shows up, there’s another fine twist: he’s CIA, and the money belongs to them.

-What makes 2 Guns great is its pacing, its crackling dialogue, and the charisma of the two leads.
+What makes 2 Guns pop is its pacing, superb crackling dialogue, and the charisma of the two leads.
 Washington and Wahlberg make a fairly interesting and awesome duo, with their enjoyable screen presence and witty banter buoying the proceedings.
 Each one of them is likable enough on their own; director Baltasar Kormákur (who helmed another Wahlberg actioner, Contraband) dared to put these two together and let the fireworks speak for themselves.
 The result is a totally enjoyable, fun action film, sacrificing nothing for a lower, family-friendly MPAA rating.
 Screenwriter Blake Masters, working from the Boom!
-Studios graphic novel by Steven Grant, should be credited as well for penning a swift-moving, often hilarious buddy-cop movie that doesn’t always go with the safe, familiar route.
-Instead, as the body count rises and the situations start blowing progressively more and more out of proportion, Masters keeps it light where it needs to be and heavy enough for us to truly appreciate the gravity of Bobby and Stig’s predicament.
+Studios graphic novel by Steven Grant, should be credited as well for penning a swift-moving, often hilarious buddy-cop movie that doesn’t always travel the safe, familiar route.
+Instead, as the body count rises and situations start blowing progressively more and more out of proportion, Masters keeps it light where it needs to be and heavy enough for us to truly appreciate the gravity of Bobby and Stig’s predicament.

 Not enough can be said about the fun that Washington and Wahlberg provide.
 Originally, this movie was cast with Vince Vaughn as Bobby and Owen Wilson as Stig; I’m very glad that didn’t happen, as too much would have been made of the comedy and the action would have more than likely been nonsensical.
 Washington and Wahlberg bring a decent weight to their roles, and it doesn’t hurt that we’ve seen them in films like this before (Training Day, The Big Hit).
 Their rapport and their ability to juggle action sequences with punchy dialogue in between make 2 Guns more than a recommended watch; I definitely wouldn’t mind going to the theater to see it again.